 Hello, I'm Kate McEntee.
 I am inspired by working with people and discovering insights about their understanding of, and relationship with their world.
 I love the challenge of translating complex concepts into clear and engaging stories.
 Whether teaching, writing or consulting, I am guided by connecting with other people and sharing stories.

 I was raised in a small, homogeneous city in northern Utah.
 From the moment I left I sought to immerse myself in places, experiences and cultures as different and diverse as I could find.
 I came to the practice of design from a background studying religious studies and international studies and a career building storytelling strategy and courtroom presentations for judges and jurors.

 While working as a trial consultant I was offered the opportunity to work with Stanford’s d.school, learning and teaching human-centered design to non-designers and building a practice to creatively empower our clients.
 I was captivated and the course was just the beginning.
-I needed to pursue a deeper, more skilful design practice, incorporating my insatiable curiosity, passion for change and love for people.
+I needed to pursue a deeper, more skilful design practice, incorporating my insatiable curiosity and love for working with people.

 My MFA in Transdisciplinary Design at Parsons School of Design allowed me to build and refine a project-based design practice, rooted in systems thinking and radical collaboration between different fields, approaches and people.